Perplexity: The Standard Metric for Evaluating Language Models

 3-gram 6.34 2.66

-The results show a common pattern: higher-order models achieve lower perplexity when they have enough training data.
-The bigram model outperforms the unigram model because it captures local word dependencies.
-The trigram model may or may not improve further depending on corpus size and the specific test sentences.
+The results reveal a common pattern: higher-order models achieve lower perplexity when they have enough training data.
+The bigram model outperforms the unigram model because it captures local word dependencies (like "the cat" being more likely than "the xylophone").
+The trigram model may or may not improve further depending on corpus size.
+With limited data, trigrams suffer from sparsity.

 Per-Sentence Perplexity Analysis